Citrix Managed Desktops

 Users (sometimes called subscribers) access their desktops and apps directly through their browser, using the Citrix HTML5 client.
 Users browse to a Citrix Workspace URL that is provided by you, their administrator.
 The Citrix Workspace platform enumerates and delivers the digital resources to users.
 Users start a desktop or an application from their workspace.

-After you create and configure a group of machines that deliver desktops and apps (called a catalog), the service displays the Citrix Workspace URL.
-You then notify your users to browse to that URL to start their desktop and apps.
+After you set up a catalog of machines that deliver desktops and apps, the service displays the Citrix Workspace URL.
+You then notify your users to go to that URL to start their desktop and apps.

 As an alternative to navigating to Citrix Workspace to access their desktops and apps, users can install a Citrix Workspace app on their device.
 Download the app that’s right for the endpoint device’s operating system: https://www.citrix.com/downloads/workspace-app/.